melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 This should launch the equilibration phase of the simulation.
 As mentioned previously, the sbatch_script will automatically direct the output to the proper directories and launch the production phase. **This might take an hour or two to complete**.

 All text output is directed to the **/OutputText** folder.
-You can take a peek at how your job is going by using the command “tail <filename>” which prints out the last few lines of <filename>.
+You can take a peek at how your job is going by using the command `tail <filename>` which prints out the last few lines of `<filename>`.

 **For the purpose of this exercise**, we will stop the job early and copy across a pre-computed data set.
-In your directory you should see slurm output file
+In your directory you should see slurm output file.

 It will look something like this:

 ```